About

 5260fcf9-44bd-426d-8bf6-1568965cc4d0

-I am mother, author, educator, creator, community change agent and advocate for children, youth, women and families.
+I am a mother, author, educator, creator, community change agent, and advocate for children, youth, women, and families.
 I am the founder of Passion 4 Dreams Inc and author of My Magnificent Hair (2016) and I Come As I Am: Reflections of Verse (Revised 2016).

-My journey of writing begun as a child with my grandmother who lived in the Caribbean.
+My journey of writing began as a child with my grandmother, who lived in Jamaica.
 We maintained communication by writing letters to each other.
 Through our letters, we shared many stories.
-In which, I developed a love for reading and writing.
+In which I developed a love for reading and writing.

-As a change agent, I continually advocate for equity, diversity, and inclusion, while ensuring to dismantle anti-Black racism and inequalities.
-Growing up in the inner city, Toronto, Ontario, Canada, I was labelled an at-risk youth.
+As a change agent, I continually advocate for equity, diversity, and inclusion while dismantling anti-Black racism and inequalities.
+Growing up in the inner city of Toronto, Ontario, Canada, I was labeled an at-risk youth.
 I know first-hand what it is like to live with labels, especially when I became a teenage mother.
-I chose not to allow labels to determine my future and dictate who I should become.
-Through my journey of overcoming many challenges, I learned to be resilient, to use my skills and knowledge to empower others.
-My writing is a tool used to bring about change, as I share my lived experiences.
-As an educator, child and youth worker and early childhood educator, when I am not writing, I am supporting families, children and youth in diverse communities.
+I chose not to let labels determine my future or dictate who I should become.
+Through my journey of overcoming many challenges, I learned to be resilient and to use my skills and knowledge to empower others.
+My writing is a tool for bringing about change as I share my lived experiences.
+As an educator, child and youth worker, and early childhood educator, I support families, children, and youth in diverse communities when I am not writing.

 I have been part of several documentaries in Ontario.
-One being the College of Early Childhood Educator documentary (2013) highlighting the career of Early Childhood Educators across Ontario.
-I’m passionate about community, utilizing my talents, skills and knowledge to empower and inspire others.
-As an author, motivational speaker and creator, I focus on inspiring, educating, sustainability, while building stronger communities.
+One being the College of Early Childhood Educator documentary (2013), which highlights the careers of Early Childhood Educators across Ontario.
+I’m passionate about community, utilizing my talents, skills, and knowledge to empower and inspire others.
+As an author, motivational speaker, and creator, I focus on inspiring, educating, and promoting sustainability while building stronger communities.

-Writing is a powerful tool used to impact and change lives.
-Through my writing, as a change agent, community leader and role model, my goal is continue to empower and uplift others, sharing diverse stories and experiences, and working towards positive change.
+Writing is a powerful tool for impacting and changing lives.
+Through my writing, as a change agent, community leader, and role model, my goal is to continue empowering and uplifting others by sharing diverse stories and experiences and working towards positive change.

 Signature Speaking Topics